amal-ghamdi/CUQI-Book-test/chapter01/chapter01.md

-# Chapter 1: Introduction to Bayesian Inverse Problems in CUQIpy
+# Chapter 1: Introduction to Bayesian Inverse Problems (BIP) in CUQIpy

 By the end of this chapter, you will be able to: